 There was even a section where you literally had to crab crawl across a giant rock to get to the other side BUT it wasn’t that easy because it was slippery so it kept pushing us down towards the water so we were constantly trying to crab crawl and avoid being pushed into the water!

 We finally made it to the sliding rock!

 The sliding rock was a blast (video below) but it was a pain to get back out of the water.
 Our video didn’t take the first time so we had to go down twice.
 It was so slippery I think we probably burned 200 calories swimming and sliding and climbing rocks to get back out!

 After we finished swimming we had to make our way back out of the gorge.
 That meant to go back the way we came (no thank you!) or take another route which consisted of climbing rocks at a steep incline.
 All I can say is that I am glad that my choice of cardio is walking at a 15 incline!
 It was a blast!

-We had a great girls hiking trip and burned over 1,000 calories!
+We had a great girls hiking trip!

 Have you ever done the Sliding Rock Trail at Tallulah Gorge?

 - How to Get in Shape for Hiking